 However, if they do not take your report seriously or fail in their duties to protect your loved one from further harm, you may need to seek outside help such as from a doctor, state agency, or your local long-term care ombudsman.
 Additionally, if your loved one has suffered personal harm, injury, or death, you may need help from the law.

 In such an event, Levin & Perconti hopes you’ll let us help.
-As nationally recognized leaders in elder and nursing home abuse law, our attorneys have handled cases involving but not limited to

 Sometimes nursing home abuse victims or their loved ones don’t feel heard or are uncertain if they even have a case.
 Levin & Perconti works with our clients every step of the way to review your rights and legal options so you can make the best decision for you going forward.
 We have won millions of dollars in verdicts and settlements for our clients, and we are confident we can help you win the outcome you desire.
 If you have questions or are unsure how to get started, just click or call Levin & Perconti at 888-424-5757 any time for a free consultation.